Homeschool curriculum review

 What grades does Saxon Math cover?+

 Saxon Math covers grades K–12.
+Always check the publisher's current placement guidance before buying.

 Is Saxon Math faith-based or secular?+